The Garden Grazer

 Home » Recipes » Salad

-Bowl of vegan lentil quinoa salad with spoon
+Overhead view of lentil quinoa salad in a white serving bowl with spoon

 Ingredients for Lentil Quinoa Salad

-• White quinoa: You will need a half cup quinoa (or 1.5 cups cooked quinoa) for this recipe.
+• White quinoa: You'll need a half cup quinoa (which is about 1.5 cups cooked quinoa) for this recipe.
 For more flavor, you can simmer the quinoa in vegetable broth instead of water if desired.

-• Green onions: Also known as scallions.
-Or you could substitute finely diced red onion for a stronger onion taste.
+• Green onions (scallions): Or you could substitute finely diced red onion for a stronger onion flavor.

-• Fresh cilantro: Or use fresh parsley if you are not a fan of cilantro.
+• Fresh parsley: Or you can use fresh cilantro.

 • Red wine vinegar